 - Do: avoid comparisons to pop culture depictions of AI

 - Do: make clear what the task is, precisely

 - Don’t: imply autonomy where there is none

 - Don’t: state programs “learn” without appropriate caveats

 - Don’t: cite opinions of famous smart people who don’t work on AI

 - Don’t: ignore the failures

-SKYNET TODAY is published online by two graduate students in computer science along with contributors from the field.
-They say their points reflect a canvass of AI researchers as well as their own ideas.
+Skynet Today is published online by two graduate students in computer science, along with contributors from the field.
+They say their points reflect a canvass of AI researchers and their own ideas.

-They are quick to point out their advice is not always followed within the AI research community, either.
-Their intent is a set of principles to apply and to ‘ignore as need be according to good judgement.’
+They quickly point out that their advice is not always followed within the AI research community, either.
+Their intent is a set of principles to apply and to ‘ignore as need be according to good judgment.’